 London 1864.
-On a Hackney bound train, a guard discovers blood in a first class carriage - and a body on the railway embankment.
+On a Hackney bound train, a guard discovers blood in a first-class carriage - and a body on the railway embankment.
 For the first time, a murder has taken place on Britain's railways.
-Over a hundred years later, this single documentary for BBC Two uses the first hand testimony of the people involved at the time to explore this unique event and how it provoked a huge public outcry and debate.
+Over a hundred years later, this single documentary for BBC Two uses the first-hand testimony of the people involved at the time to explore this unique event and how it provoked a huge public outcry and debate.

 The story quickly became a news sensation as the dangers of the brave new world of the train were laid bare.
 Over a hundred years later, the witnesses to this story may be long dead but their words survive in court transcripts, memoirs, letters and vivid journalism.
-These testimonies are now used to tell the story, taking the documentary deep into the nineteenth century to meet an extraordinary cross section of real-life Victorian London - from the engine driver who found the body to the detective in charge of the investigation.
+These testimonies are now used to tell the story, taking the documentary deep into the 19th century to meet an extraordinary cross section of real-life Victorian London - from the engine driver who found the body to the detective in charge of the investigation.
 Who killed Mr Briggs?

 |Elizabeth Jones||Teresa Churcher|

 |Thomas Briggs Junior||Patrick Warner|